 - Toss the butter into the flour mixture to coat, then use a pastry blender, two forks, or your hands to work the butter into the flour until coarse, pea-sized crumbs appear.
 Don't overdo this step as you don't want the butter to warm up and mix completely into the flour.

-- Whisk together the heavy cream, egg, and vanilla (if using) in a small bowl.
+- In a small bowl, whisk together the heavy cream, egg, and vanilla (if using).

 - Add any mix-ins: If you're adding in a mix-in (like chocolate chips) to your scones, place a few pieces on the top of the disk, then fold the dough over them.
 Flatten the dough and reshape into a disk.
 Do this "fill and fold" method a few times until you have enough layers of your mix-in incorporated into the dough.
 This method is similar to how to fold in mix-ins for bread dough, too.